ars2240/asdHBTucker/README.md

 - multi.m- draws a single sample from the multinomial distribution
 - mRMR.r- selects features using mRMR method
 - opt.m- separate file that computes tests for our optimization problem
+- ran_forest.py- predict using random forest
 - redrawTree.c- draws the tree from the CRP
 - redrawPAM.c- draws the DAG from the PAM
 - rgamma.c- samples small-shape gamma RVs via accept-reject
+- roc_cv.py- computes and plots ROC for each CV
 - svm.py- uses SVM to learn & predict ASD